crawl/qw/README.md

 https://github.com/crawl/qw/issues/new

-The current version of qw can play most species and background combinations in a melee-focused way and has some basic grasp of how many gods work (see qw.rc for configuration details).
+qw can play most species and background combinations in a melee-focused way and has some basic grasp of how many gods work.
 Note though that most spells and racial abilities aren't used, and qw is not very good!
-It can win games with 3 runes for combos like GrBe, and we try to maintain qw so it can continue to play and win the current version.
-See `??qw` in the LearnDB for a list of its current and past achievements as well as its limitations.
+It has won games with 3 and 15 runes, and we try to maintain qw so it can continue to play and win the current version.
+See [accomplishments.md](accomplishments.md) for current and past achievements.

+## Running locally
+It's best to run qw either locally or on your own server.
+You set up [Sequell] (https://github.com/crawl/sequell) either locally or on your server to track its statistics.

+* Clone this repo.
+* You may want to edit some of the configuration lines near the top of `qw.rc`.
+  For example, edit the various COMBO variables to choose which combos qw will play.
+See the comments in the *Gameplay* section for details.
+* Run crawl locally with command like `./crawl -rc qw/qw.rc -rcdir qw`, where here the repo is in a directory named `qw`.
+The `-rcdir` option is necessary for `crawl` to find the `qw.lua` file.
+Alternately you can put the contents of `qw.lua` directly in `qw.rc` per the instructions below for online play.
+* Enter a name if necessary and start game.
+If you didn't change the `AUTO_START` variable, press "Tab".
+* Enjoy!

+The file qw.exp is a simple expect script that automates running qw for many games in a row.
+The `AUTO_START` variable should be left at false when when using this.
+(With minor modifications, this can also be used to run games on a remote server over ssh.)

-## Running on remote DCSS server
+## Running on a WebTiles server
-* Please make sure you have permission to run a bot on your server of choice!
+Please don't run qw on an official server unless you have permission from the server admin.
 Misconfigured (or even well-configured) bots can eat up server CPU from actual players.
+If you do have permission to run qw on an official server please add the name of the account that you are using for qw to the Sequell "bot" nick with `!nick bot <accountname>` so that games on the account can be easily filtered out of queries.
+Also, please don't run qw on the same account that you use for your own personal games.

 * In a text editor, open the `qw.rc` file from this repo.
-* On the lines with `: DELAYED = false` and `: AUTO_START = false`, change
+* In the *Interface* section, on the lines with `: DELAYED = false` and `:
-  `false` to `true`
+  AUTO_START = false`, change `false` to `true`
-* You may also want to edit some of the configuration lines near the top of qw.rc.
-For example, edit the various COMBO variables to choose which combos qw will play.
-See the comments in this section for details.
 * At the end of the contents of `qw.rc`, put the contents of the `qw.lua` file from this repository.
 Note that first line of `qw.lua` with `{` and the last line with `}` must also be included, otherwise the Lua code won't execute.